-One of the loveliest ways of cooking rhubarb, is to not stew it which is the more traditional way, but to roast it.
-Roasting rhubarb intensifies the flavour, retains the vibrant colour, and helps to hold its shape.
+One of the loveliest ways of cooking rhubarb is to not stew it which is the more traditional way but to roast it.
+Roasting rhubarb intensifies the flavor, retains the vibrant color, and helps to hold its shape.
 None of which can be achieved by stewing.

 The best rhubarb to use for roasting is the Yorkshire Forced Variety. but is possible to use summer rhubarb though the results are not quite as astonishing.

 If you are more used to the classic Eton Mess then you are going to love this recipe using delicious rhubarb.
-The cream and crushed meringue is still there but you will also find bits of ginger cake, ginger and rhubarb work so well together.
+The cream and crushed meringue are still there but you will also find bits of ginger cake, ginger, and rhubarb work so well together.
 The added beauty of this dessert is it is supremely easy to make especially if you use ready-made meringue nest.

 More Dessert Recipes Using Rhubarb